ENCCS/vasp-best-practices/content/fcc_Si.md

 * Some warning messages will only show in the standard output of the job, `slurm-JOBID.out` if submitted to the queue.
 **Therefore, also carefully check the output when running interactively.**

-You can quickly check the iteration steps and convergence with "cat", in a different terminal if it's still running interactively
+You can quickly check the iteration steps and convergence with "cat"

     cat OSZICAR